Why have I been referred?

 On the day that we receive your details, we will make contact with both you and the other person involved to see if you want to arrange an Information and Assessment Meeting.
 This is to enable you to find out more about mediation before you make a decision about whether you want to try mediation.

-At the assessment meeting, you will have a discussion with one of our Mediators when you can explain about your issues and any concerns that you may have in a confidential setting.
+At the assessment meeting, you will have a discussion with one of our Mediators when you can explain your issues and any concerns that you may have in a confidential setting.

 There are occasions when the mediator considers that mediation is not suitable for your case.
 You will be informed of this, but we will be unable to explain the reason why.